 Dealing with error messages is simply a part of programming.
 The better you understand them more likely you are to avoid them and the better equipped you will be to handle them when they do occur.
-The “error in plot.new() : figure margins too large” error is an interesting one because not all of its occurrences result from your program or data.
+The “error in plot new figure margins too large” error is an interesting one because not all of its occurrences result from your program or data.
 This error message occurs when there is a problem with the margin figure size, width, and height default settings while graphing data within base R programming or the Rstudio UI.
 This will generally mean that your parameter settings for the margin figure within the Rstudio UI are not compatible with the plot function you are using, which often happens with a high resolution figure region in a graphing function in base R. Now let’s go through some different questions that may arise from this error in plot new figure margins too large problem.

 When Does This Error Occur?

 This error message has two different ways it can occur.
 One of them is a result of a margin change made in the code in your data frame file or vector and the other the arrangement of your windows in R-Studio .
 You’ll often see this when you’re generating a scatter plot.
 Fixing it usually requires tweaking your graphical parameters in your r code (and not adjusting the underlying data).

 The Plot Window is Too Short.

 Here is an example of this plot.new error in r under the situation where the plot window is too short.
-There is no reason from in the code why you should be getting this error message when plotting your data.
-Your plot margins should be correct, however your r plot size just is not working.
+There is no reason from in the output code why you should be getting this error message when plotting your data.
+Your default value plot margins should be correct, however your r plot size just is not working in this case.

 # R error example #1: figure margins too large # error in plot new figure margins too large > x = c(1, 2, 3, 4, 5, 6, 7, 8, 9, 10) > y= x^2 > plot(x, y) Error in plot.new() : figure margins too large